a-type/graphql-arangodb/README.md

 #### `@aql`

 Free-form AQL for resolving individual fields using parent data or arbitrary expressions.
-Unlike `@subquery`, this should not be used for a full query structure, only for a simple expression.
+Unlike `@aqlSubquery`, this should not be used for a full query structure, only for a simple expression.

 **Parameters**